Chicago as you like it

 The best way to learn more about Chicago's iconic buildings is by going on one of the Chicago Architecture Foundation's walking tours.
 It also offers tours by motorcoach, bicycle and boat.

-In Oak Park, where Frank Lloyd Wright lived and worked, fans can tour many of the buildings he designed.
-For a special treat,
+In Oak Park, where Frank Lloyd Wright lived and worked, fans can tour his home and studio and see many of the buildings he

 © Beth Gauper